egnyte/egnyte-js-sdk/src/docs/api.md

 });
 ```

 `API.auth.requestTokenPopup` method opens a window or tab with the log-in prompt.
-Once the user accepts or denies access, `postmessage_sender` is loaded in the window and the token is transmited to our main window. `postmessage_sender` must be a HTTPS URL pointing to a document, that calls `API.auth._postTokenUp()`
+Once the user accepts or denies access, `postmessage_sender` is loaded in the window and the token is transmited to our main window. `postmessage_sender` must be a HTTPS URL pointing to a document, that calls `API.auth._postTokenUp()`, like the `token.html` file in `dist/resources`.

 ```javascript
 API.auth.requestTokenPopup(